-What projects are VisBlue involved in?
+What projects is VisBlue involved in?

-With ORBATS we want to develop a Redox Flow Battery technology that contains a non-toxic and non-corrosive organic fluid with a simpler soluble electrolyte component.
+With ORBATS we want to develop a redox flow battery technology that contains a non-toxic and non-corrosive organic fluid with a simpler soluble electrolyte component.
 Together with Vestas, Aarhus University, DTU Energy, Harvard University and Lithium Balance, VisBlue has embarked on a project with the scope of creating solutions for this.

 However, the technology is still on the R&D level, which means that it will take a few years before it will be commercially available.

-Is the VisBlue battery commercially available?
+Is the VisBlue Battery Solution commercially available?

 The projects have been our field work and real-life experiences, where the good ideas have been scaled up to applicable standards.